openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Introduction

 This specification defines a mechanism on top of OAuth 2.0 [@!RFC6749] that enables presentation of Verifiable Credentials.
-W3C [@VC_DATA] formats as well as other Credential formats, like [@ISO.18013-5] and [@Hyperledger.Indy], are supported.
+W3C [@VC_DATA] formats as well as other Credential formats, like [@ISO.18013-5] and AnonCreds [@Hyperledger.Indy], are supported.

-OAuth 2.0 [@!RFC6749] is used as a base protocol as it provides the required rails to build simple, secure and developer friendly credential presentation on top of it.
+OAuth 2.0 [@!RFC6749] is used as a base protocol as it provides the required rails to build simple, secure, and developer friendly credential presentation on top of it.
 Moreover, implementers can, in a single interface, support credential presentation and the issuance of access tokens for access to APIs based on Verifiable Credentials in the wallet.
-OpenID Conect deployments can also extend their implementations using this specification with the ability to transport Verifiable Presentations, since OpenID Connect is built on top of OAuth 2.0.
-Implementers that require [@!OpenID.Core] features, such as the issuance of subject-signed ID tokens, can combine this specification with [@!SIOPv2].
+OpenID Connect [@!OpenID.Core] deployments can also extend their implementations using this specification with the ability to transport Verifiable Presentations.

+This specification can also be combined with [@!SIOPv2], if implementers require OpenID Connect features, such as the issuance of subject-signed ID tokens.

 # Terminology